-Jack Holden (President) is the Sustainability Manager for Fonterra Australia.
+Jack Holden (President) is the General Manager Sustainability for Fonterra Australia.
 He has been closely involved in the development and implementation of Fonterra’s Group Social Responsibility Plan.
 Fonterra’s sustainability challenges involve closing the gap between consumer and community expectations and the supply chain performance from Fonterra’s 1,200 farm suppliers.
 This includes a focus on climate impacts, water security and animal welfare.
 Jack has been with Fonterra since 2012 and prior to this was an Associate Director of KPMG’s Sustainability and Climate Change practice and a sustainability advisor for the Victorian State Government.

 Here are the current members of the SAI Platform Australia Committee of Management.